r0otk3r/aes-file-protector/README.md

 ## ⚠️ Disclaimer

 This utility is intended for educational and small-scale personal use.
-For highly sensitive or production-grade security, use vetted and audited tools like GnuPG or age.

 ## MIT License